RuyiGai/CS5720-Assignment-2/README.md

 * **Python**
 * **TensorFlow / Keras**
+* **NumPy**
+* **OpenCV**
 * **Matplotlib**
+* **Seaborn**
+* **Scikit-learn**
 * **Jupyter Notebook**
-* **TensorBoard**
-* **MNIST Dataset**

 ---

 ## Conclusion

-This assignment provided both theoretical and practical experience with neural networks and TensorFlow.
+This assignment provided practical experience with both RNNs and CNNs.

-The short-answer section covered fundamental concepts such as neural network architecture, weights and biases, activation functions, perceptrons, the vanishing-gradient problem, and the neural network training cycle.

-The programming section provided hands-on experience with tensor operations, broadcasting, loss functions, optimizer comparison, MNIST classification, and TensorBoard visualization.

-The experiments also demonstrated the impact of optimizer selection and training duration on neural network performance.
-In particular, increasing the number of epochs improved the model's training accuracy, while the slight increase in validation loss after epoch 9 suggests that continued training could eventually lead to overfitting.
+The RNN tasks demonstrated LSTM-based text generation and sentiment classification, including temperature scaling, confusion matrices, and precision-recall evaluation.

+The CNN tasks demonstrated convolution with different strides and padding, Sobel edge detection, pooling operations, and the implementation of simplified AlexNet and ResNet-like architectures.

+Overall, the assignment provided hands-on experience with fundamental deep learning models and their practical applications.